madanyc/workfront-learn.en/help/manage-work/close-a-project/lessons-learned-from-closing-a-project.md

 ---
-title: Record lessons learned
+title: Lessons Learned from Closing a Project
 description: Learn how you can include a "lessons learned" task to identify what went well and what can improve the next time.
 kt: 10135
 exl-id: ea0bd4a9-1656-419d-9357-7d48d791c74b
 ---
-# Record lessons learned
+# Lessons learned from closing a project

 As part of closing a project, some Workfront customers include a “lessons learned” task.
 This task could be used in different ways.